Back in the day, VW's were everywhere and finding a decent used one for sale was no

 bread over to the seller, make a call

-to the Motor Vehicle Department, in your State, to see how much it'll cost
+your State, to see how much it'll cost

 (since he's the genius who decided to not register the car for the last 5 years!).